robert/robert.github.com/_posts/2100-01-01-systems-design.md

 The process of replication is conceptually quite straightforward.
 Whenever new data is written to our database, we copy it to multiple machines.
 This means that if/when a machine fails we can continue querying its siblings, with no user-facing impact.
 It also means that we can spread our queries out across multiple copies of the same data, resulting in faster query response times.

 However, the details of how we do this are important, subtle, and situation-dependent.
-There's no right way to do replication - as is so often case, the exact approach that you take depends on the specific requirements and constraints of your system.
+There's no right way to do replication - as is so often the case, the exact approach that you take depends on the specific requirements and constraints of your system.

 Replication is complicated by two inconvenient facts about the real world.
 First, database operations randomly fail sometimes.
 When we attempt to replicate our data from one server to another, things *will* occasionally go wrong, causing our machines to become out of sync, at least for a period.
 Second, even in periods of smooth operation, replication is not instantaneous.
 When new data is written to our database cluster, some servers in the cluster will always know about the update sooner than others.
 When choosing a replication strategy we must be aware of these limitations and how they impact our particular application.
 For example, maybe it's OK to risk the number of "likes" on a post being slightly out of sync and out of date, but not the amount of money in a user's bank account.